Analysis | Jaime Harrison aims to forge a new coalition in S.C., oust Sen. Lindsey Graham and trigger a political earthquake

 But Graham knows he is in trouble.
 Democratic presidential nominee Joe Biden is not as unpopular as Hillary Clinton was four years ago in South Carolina, so Graham tries to link Harrison to far-left liberals in Washington.

-He warns that Harrison’s support is fueled by his newfound allegiance with Trump.
+He warns that Harrison’s support is fueled by the senator’s newfound allegiance with Trump.

-“This election is about taking me out,” he said during Saturday’s debate, unintentionally noting that the race has turned into a referendum on his own political behavior, which is never a good thing for an incumbent.
+“This election is about taking me out,” Graham said during Saturday’s debate, unintentionally noting that the race has turned into a referendum on his own political behavior, which is never a good thing for an incumbent.

 “They hate me.
 This is not about Mr. Harrison.”